 Our members practising in competition law are:-

-Catrina has advised and appeared in many of the first landmark cases in Hong Kong on competition law including acting on behalf of the Competition Commission in Competition Commission v Nutanix Hong Kong Ltd & Ors (CTEA 1/2017), the first enforcement action ever brought before the Competition Tribunal, and Competition Commission v Quantr Ltd & Ors (CTEA 1/2020), the first enforcement case brought following a successful leniency application.
-She also led the counsel team in Taching Petroleum Company Limited v Meyer Aluminium Limited (CTA 1/2018), the first case in which an alleged competition rule infringement is being raised as a defence to a claim.
-She is currently acting for three of the respondents in Competition Commission v ATAL Building Services Engineering Ltd (CTEA 2/2022), one of biggest cartel cases brought by the Competition Commission.
-She appeared on behalf of PCCW-HKT in two of the first cases on competition law before the then Telecommunications (Competition Provisions) Appeal Board (led by Sir Peter Roth QC, currently The Hon Mr Justice Roth of the High Court of England and Wales and the President of the Competition Appeal Tribunal in the United Kingdom until 4 November 2021).
+Catrina has been “widely identified as Hong Kong’s front runner for competition matters”.
+Directories describe her as “an outstanding advocate” with “second-to-none knowledge of Hong Kong competition law and litigation”.
+She has acted in many of the first landmark cases on competition law in Hong Kong including Competition Commission v Nutanix Hong Kong Ltd & Ors (CTEA 1/2017), the first enforcement case brought by the Competition Commission, Taching Petroleum Company Ltd v Meyer Aluminium Ltd (CTA 1/2018), the first case in which a contravention of competition rule was raised as a defence to a civil claim, Competition Commission v Quantr Ltd & Ors (CTEA 1/2020), the first enforcement case brought following a successful leniency application, and Competition Commission v ATAL Building Services Engineering Ltd & Ors (CTEA 2/2022), one of the biggest cartel cases brought in Hong Kong.
+She has also appeared on behalf of PCCW-HKT in an abuse of dominant position case and in an appeal concerning the sharing of essential facilities before the then Telecommunications (Competition Provisions) Appeal Board (led by Sir Peter Roth QC, former President of the Competition Appeal Tribunal in the United Kingdom).

 Catrina holds a Master of Arts in EU Competition Law (Distinction) and a Postgraduate Diploma in Economics for Competition Law from King’s College London.
 In 2016, she undertook a secondment to Monckton Chambers, a leading London set specialising in competition law.